Basis-Theory/python-connections-sdk/docs/processing-payments.md

 # Processing Payments

-This guide explains how to process different types of payments using the Payment Orchestration SDK.
+This guide explains how to process different types of payments using the Connections SDK.

 ## Table of Contents
 - [Customer Initiated Transactions (CIT)](#customer-initiated-transactions)